Chronic stress is killer.

 In one study, laughter improved the short-term memory of older adults, and simply anticipating humour decreased their cortisol levels by nearly 50% (64).

-Petting your own dog or another person’s dog has been shown to significant decrease stress hormone levels and increase oxytocin, endorphins, and other healing hormones (71, 73).
+Petting your own dog or another person’s dog has been shown to significantly decrease stress hormone levels and increase oxytocin, endorphins, and other healing hormones (71, 73).

 Researchers have also compared 20 minutes of quiet rest to 20 minutes of interaction with a dog, and they found that hanging out with dog contributed to a much more significant decrease in cortisol.
 This is often why therapy dogs show up on college campuses during exams (71).